Ingmar4ty/redmine_helpdesk/README.md

+I forked this only for my personal needs.
+It's updated with request of MatthiasPetermann in Master for compability with 5th Redmine.

 # Redmine Helpdesk

 Lightweight helpdesk plugin for redmine.
 Adds the email sender-address of an anonymous supportclient to the custom field 'owner-email' of a ticket which was created by a support email.
 Answers can be send to the supportclient by checking the support checkbox on a journal.